cp3402-students/Coursework_3402_group4/theme.md

 font type:
 We select Open Sans for most of the text since it is a simple and elegant font that will make the website more interesting and attract more user to eventually subscribe the courses on the Website.
-Roboto Mono is a
+Roboto Mono is a perfect capitalized font use for logo.

 - header: use Roboto Mono in logo, use Open Sans for others
 - body: use Open Sans